aleph2c/miros/docs/_sources/i_mongol_example.rst.txt

 historically true, but let's have our botnet just attack right away.

-Once the horse archers advance close enough to the mass of their enemy, they will circle and fire.
+Once the horse archers advance close enough to the mass of their enemy, they would circle and fire.
 How do we express this in software?
 If we were building a botnet to fight the North Koreans or a malevolent AI or something, we could have each node in our botnet read a transducer or take a reading.
 For now we will fake out this information with a